TextsAndTechnology/History-in-T-and-T/README.md

 ## Reading Notes
 This repo also provides a place where you can collaboratively write reading notes about any of the Core Reading List texts.

-# This is a Heading "The WORLD is Great"
+# The WORLD is Great

 You should change that heading's size.